SegersIan/architecture-handbook/architecture-styles/space-based.md

 ### Replicated vs Distributed Caching

 Space-based architecture mostly depends on replicated caching, although distributed caching can be used as well.
+Both can be also used based on the PU types.
+Consider leveraging based on the domain/functionality what caching strategy works best, See the *optimization* row in the table below.

 | Decision Criteria | Replicated Cache | Distributed Cache |
 | ---               | ---              | ---               |